 The failure of the Volunteers in Munster to effect any kind of Rising remains a uncertain topic, but with the benefit of hindsight we must be realistic.
 The would-be Munster rebels were not adequately armed for the task asked of them, and only the most perfect execution of the Aud plan would have given them the required guns.
 The communications with Dublin and the military party within the Volunteer leadership was poor – Colivert, for example, was not in Pearse’s full confidence, and so did not receive adequate instructions – both before the Rising and during.
 In the end, soldiers with poor or non-existent directions, arms or plans could not be expected to take on armed police and military in what was already clear as a hopeless cause as early as Tuesday.

-However, we should not excuse the lines of Mac Curtain and Colivert entirely.
+However, we should not excuse the likes of Mac Curtain and Colivert entirely.
 It was within their power to do something, albeit not the spectacular grabbing of buildings and river-lines that Pearse presumably wanted.
 Disruption, diversions, sabotage and other gestures could well have been attempted, as became the case a few years later during the War of Independence, but partly because of the aforementioned problems, but also because of inexperienced and paralysed leadership within the province, they were not.

-The recriminations would come for Munster, and may well have fanned some of the flames that would engulf the prince from 1919 onwards.
+The recriminations would come for Munster, and may well have fanned some of the flames that would engulf the province from 1919 onwards.
 For now, we must move north to Connacht, and the Rising in Galway and elsewhere, when substantial actions were taken, but with very mixed results.

 To read the rest of the entries in this series, click here to go to the index.